-All that screen time is preventing children from having “green time” — playing in the outdoors.
-Educators have documented that too much time spent indoors can harm children’s development.
-This so-called “nature deficit disorder” is thought to play a role in a range of behavioral and medical problems, including childhood obesity, nearsightedness, and poor attention spans.
+All that screen time is preventing children from having “green time” – playing outside.
+Educators found that spending too much time indoors can harm a child’s development.
+This so called “nature deficit disorder” is thought to play a role in a range of behavioral and medical problems, including childhood obesity, nearsightedness, and poor attention spans.

-Playing in nature as a child is also a way to inspire a lifelong passion for protecting the environment.
+Playing in nature as a child can also inspire a lifelong passion for protecting the environment.

-“If we want children to care for the environment and the world, we need to give them an incentive,” said Rhya Jerrold, Jewish Greening Fellow and early childhood director at the Mid-Island Y JCC in Long Island.
+“If we want children to care for the environment and the world, we need to give them an incentive,” said Rhya Jerrold, early childhood director who participated in the Jewish Greening Fellowship (program that preceded the Hazon Seal) on behalf of the Mid-Island Y JCC in Long Island.

-Rhya wanted to offer children that incentive.
-She wanted to give her preschool students a chance to leave the confining walls of the building, to see plants and animals up close, to get dirty.
+Rhya wanted to giver her preschool students a chance to leave the confining walls of the building and be able to see plants and animals up close.

-In Rhya’s vision, the courtyard would be divided into nine learning laboratories.
-In the music corner, kids could play instruments made from natural materials; in the builder’s corner, they would build structures using small bricks and wooden blocks instead of plastic.
-Pear and apple trees would offer kids a chance to understand the cycle of growth and harvest, and a greenhouse would give them a way to grow herbs even in the winter months.
+Rhya wanted every inch of the space to promote learning and sustainability.
+There would be a music corner where children could play instruments made from natural materials.
+A builder’s corner would allow children to build structures using small bricks and wooden blocks instead of plastic.
+Pear and apple trees would scatter the courtyard, offering kids a chance to understand the cycle of growth and harvest.
+A greenhouse would also be built to give children a chance to grow food in winter months.

-Rhya convinced the JCC administration of the project’s merits.
-But she faced a massive challenge: where would Mid-Island Y find the $10,000 needed for the upgrades?
+Rhya convinced the JCC administration of the the project’s merits.
+She faced a massive challenge: Where would Mid-Island Y find the $10,000 needed for the upgrades?

-The Jewish Greening Fellowship and the local community stepped up to make her vision a reality.
-About 30% of the funds came from a JGF greening grant; for the rest, Rhya turned to parents of children enrolled in the JCC’s early childhood programs.
+The Jewish Greening Fellowship (which is the program that laid the foundation for the Hazon Seal of Sustainability) and the local community stepped up to make her vision a reality.
+About 30% of the funds came from a Greening Fellowship grant; for the rest, Rhya turned to parents of children enrolled in the JCC’s early childhood programs.

 Institutions across the Jewish community have found that greening projects attract new donors who are energized about environmental issues.
-The JCC was no different: parents organized a series of successful fundraisers, including a comedy night, which netted $7,000, enough to cover the costs of creation and installation.
+The JCC was no different.
+Parents organized a series of successful fundraisers, including a comedy night, which raised $7,000, enough to cover the remaining costs of creation and installation.

 Over eight laborious days in August, the classroom took shape: the crew mixed cement, wheeled in rocks, assembled the greenhouse, dug holes in the ground with rented equipment, and planted trees.

 After the classroom opened, Rhya worked with the Arbor Day Foundation’s “Nature Explore” program to draft a curriculum for the new space.
-The JCC hired a nature educator to help them utilize the classroom most effectively, and all teaching staff took part in a series of professional development trainings on interactive nature education.
+The JCC hired a nature educator to help them utilize the classroom more effectively.
+All teaching staff also took part in a series of professional development trainings on interactive nature education.